Mugi the Cat

-Mugi the Cat (むぎ(猫)) is a Japanese singer-songwriter.
+Mugi the Cat (むぎ(猫)) is a Japanese feline singer-songwriter.
 His main instrument is the Xylophone.
 Born in Tokyo, he now lives in Uruma City, Okinawa, Japan.

 History

 Pre-music

-The artist Mugi the Cat was created by Yusaku, in memory of his real cat that lived from 1997 to 2009.
-As a reference, Mugi carries the sub-title "The Cat which came back from Heaven".
+Mugi the Cat was created by Yusaku, in memory of his real cat that lived from 1997 to 2009.
+As a reference, Mugi carries the sub-title "The Cat which came back from Heaven."

 In 2014, he made his first appearance in his current form.

 Initially, he had no plans to become a musician.
 He only wanted to go for walks and say hello to several people.
 But soon, he became popular on Twitter and was invited to events related to cats.
 Soon after, he started performing music, singing, talking, and dancing to entertain his fans.

 Being a musician

 Mugi's music career started with performances at events and festivals, including those with an international audience.
 In 2017, he was the first cat to ever play at the Fuji Rock Festival.
 Other festival appearances include Rising Sun Rock Festival, Wild Bunch Festival, and Matsumoto Ringo Festival.